AlexBlasberg/Exercise2/chapter3.md

 we could test the null $H\_0: \beta\_2=\beta\_3$ vs. the alternative $H\_1: \beta\_2\ne\beta\_3$ (which in fact is a joint hypothesis as we impose a restriction on two regression coefficients).

 The basic idea behind testing such a hypothesis is now to conduct two regressions.
 For one of the regressions we incorporate the restriction (we call this the restricted model), whereas for the other regression the restriction is left out (we call this the unrestricted model).
-From this starting point we can then construct a test statistic which, under the null, follows a well known distribution, namely the $F$ distribution (see next exercise).
+From this starting point we can then construct a test statistic which, under the null, follows a well known distribution, namely a $F$ distribution (see next exercise).
 However in this exercise we start with the initial steps or computations necessary to construct the test statistic.
 So please do the following:

 The packages `AER` and `MASS` have been loaded.